 - Parental Favoritism: Ilse is Edgar's preferred child, and Elizabeth was sort of always vying for her father's love.

-- Silver Bullet: Oh, alright, it actually is Sliver Harpoon, but you get the point.
+- Silver Bullet: Oh, alright, it actually is a Silver Harpoon, but you get the point.

 - Socialite: Elizabeth, in her youth, as well as Mary Ire.